ns1-terraform/terraform-provider-ns1/website/docs/d/zone.html.markdown

 * `zone` - (Required) The domain name of the zone.

 ## Attributes Reference

+In addition to the argument above, the following are exported:

 * `link` - The linked target zone.
 * `primary` - The primary ip.